sanyalelizabet/structured-products-analytics/README.md

 # Structured Products Analytics

-A professional analytics framework for evaluating, pricing, and risk-managing structured products, with a focus on barrier reverse convertibles (BRC) and multi-asset worst-of structures.
+A  analytics framework for evaluating, pricing, and risk-managing structured products, with a focus on barrier reverse convertibles (BRC) and multi-asset worst-of structures.

-Built to replicate real-world workflows used on trading, structuring, and portfolio management desks.

 ---